gguuss/DietyOS/README.md

   * Do unto others as you would want done to you.
   * If everybody did this would it be sustainable?
   * Be neither a borrower nor a lender.
+* If you're feeling stressed out, clean up and declutter your place
 * Imaginary friends - (although in moderation, don't fall in love with your imaginary friend) An imaginary friend (or a rubber duck on your desk) that you work through problems with in order to save other people's time and attention.
 * Immediacy - Focusing on what is happening now instead of what is going to happen or what has happaened.
 * Letting things go – sometimes it feels better to just forget and forgive than to seek justice